Chieze-Franklin/Bolt.js-Book/app-roles-api.md

 Deletes an array of app-role association objects for all registered app-roles matching the specified criteria.

 You specify search criteria in the URL query portion.
-For instance, to delete all app-roles for app app`1`:
+For instance, to delete all app-roles for app _settings_:

-`localhost:400/api/app-roles?app=app1`
+`localhost:400/api/app-roles?app=settings`

 ### response